 I’m always looking for an excuse to make these yummy, delectable, mini pumpkin pie tarts!
 They are not only delicious, but they are so much fun to make!
 Whenever I make them, they are a huge hit – and they go fast!
-They are a perfect dessert to serve at a brunch, ladies tea, or any holiday gatherings.
+They are a perfect dessert to serve at a brunch, ladies’ tea, or any holiday gathering.
 And trust me, leftovers won’t be a problem.
 I made these one year for a Christmas party, and my kids told me to be sure to bring home the leftovers!
 Unfortunately, they went fast, and I came home empty-handed.
 To say my kids were disappointed was an understatement!

 To Make This Recipe: